 - Time-Sharing (Visitation)

-Walk-in's are seen on a first come, first serve basis.
+Litigants will be assisted on a first come, first served basis.

-Due to high volume and complexity of some cases, wait times for the walk-in service may vary.
+Due to high volume and complexity of some cases, wait times for the Zoom case manager assistance may vary.

 Case Managers are not Attorneys.